 Verification approaches used for externally acquired data, software, and models will be reviewed.

-The responses to Disclosures 1, 2, and 3 will be reviewed.

 CIF-6 Flood Model Maintenance and Revision

 The modeling organization shall maintain a clearly written policy for flood model review, maintenance, and revision, including verification and validation of revised components, databases, and data files.